fawda123/ggpres_102/index.md

 - Easy facetting, pre-loaded and customized themes, spatial data, pairs plots...

-- See online <a href = http://ggplot2.org/>documentation</a> for more comprehensive descriptions
+- See online <a href = http://ggplot2.org/>documentation</a> for additional functionality

 - Presentation materials available <a href = https://github.com/fawda123/ggpres_102>here</a>